fcapolini/aremel-site/src/examples/bootstrap-kit-a.md

 The kit defines a set of custom tags that implement Bootstrap components and hide all relevant implementation details.

-You can compare it with an [original example](https://getbootstrap.com/docs/5.1/components/accordion/#example).
+You can compare it to an [original example](https://getbootstrap.com/docs/5.1/components/accordion/#example).